 Torff scored Ellington pieces utilizing modern rhythms — funk, hip-hop, ska, reggae, rock, world beat, and other African influences.
 The band repeated the NEH workshop in 2014, adding vocalist Darryl Tookes, and began delving deeper into daring musical mash-ups.
 The sax, brass, rhythm, and vocal sound combined Duke Ellington with Jimi Hendrix, James Brown, The Doors, Stevie Wonder; Crosby, Stills and Nash; Pharrell Williams, and Cream.
 “I grew up in the late ’60s and early ’70s period of jazz-rock horn bands, and there was so much wonderful experimentation going on then,” said Torff.
 “My love for rock and jazz lead me into the three Bs of music: The Beatles, James Brown, and Blood, Sweat and Tears.”

-The band has been performing Torff ’s original compositions that draw on his blues, jazz, and rock roots.
-New Duke has performed at summer jazz festivals, in concerts, educational workshops, Music for Youth, and has appeared twice for a National Endowment for the Humanities grant at Fairfield University.
+New Duke has performed at summer music festivals, in concert, and has appeared twice with a National Endowment for the Humanities grant at Fairfield University.
+They appeared at the prestigious Ellington series at Yale University and at Fairfield Stage One Theatre.
+They appeared at the Jazz Forum in Tarrytown, NY.
+On March 25, 2018.
 One student wrote of a New Duke concert, “One of New Duke’s biggest assets is how it brings together a passion for music of previous generations with those who listen to more contemporary music by establishing a common ground.
 This is an impressive and noteworthy feat.”

 New Duke will continue to bridge musical styles and seek that common ground.